 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to chemistry, with approximately 37.7% of workers getting one.
-People currently working in careers related to chemistry tend obtained the following education levels.
+See the the most common levels of education for chemistry workers below.

 |Level of Education||Percentage of Workers|